rust-lang/edition-guide/src/rust-2018/cargo-and-crates-io/cargo-check-for-faster-checking.md

 ![Minimum Rust version: 1.16](https://img.shields.io/badge/Minimum%20Rust%20Version-1.16-brightgreen.svg)

-`cargo check` is a new subcommand should speed up the development workflow in many cases.
+`cargo check` is a new subcommand that should speed up the development workflow in many cases.

 What does it do?
 Let's take a step back and talk about how `rustc` compiles